 The court explained that the critical inquiry was whether the caregiver was performing employment services at the time of her injuries.
 The test was whether the injury occurred within the time and space boundaries of employment when the worker was carrying out the employer’s purpose or advancing the employer’s interest.

 The court concluded that the caregiver was not performing employment services at the time of the accident.
 The court said that while her actions in bringing food to the clients may have been “generous and admirable” the actions were “clearly not part of her job duties.”

 A is incorrect.
 The court said that the caregiver was not required or expected to provide groceries for the clients, and she acknowledged that the clients’ father did not ask her to stop and purchase groceries that day.
 Her stop for groceries was not part of her job duties.

 C is incorrect.The court found that the caregiver was not grocery shopping or doing anything related to her job at the time of her injury.
 She was merely traveling to work.

-How the court ruled: B.The North Carolina Court of Appeals held that the analysts were not entitled to benefits.
-Graven v.
-North Carolina Department of Public Safety, No. COA14-6 (N.C.
+How the court ruled: B.The Arkansas Court of Appeals held that the caregiver was not entitled to benefits for her injuries.
+Black v.
+First Step, Inc., No. CV-14-46 (Ark.
 Ct.
 App.
-07/29/14).
+05/28/14).